trpc/trpc/.tmp/v10-docs.md

 - **More ergonomic API for creating procedures** and building out your backend
 - **CMD+Click** from a your frontend and jump straight into the backend procedure.
 This will work with `react-query` as well!
-- **Enabling having a watchers**-based structure - as you see, that `createRouter()` could easily be automatically generated from a file/folder structure.
+- **Enabling having a file**-based structure - as you see, that `createRouter()` could easily be automatically generated from a file/folder structure.
-- **Better scaling** than current structure - the TypeScript server starts choking a bit when you get close to 100 procedures in your backend
+- **Better scaling** than current structure - the TypeScript server starts choking a bit when you get close to 100 procedures in your backend.
+The current version has been tested with 2,000 procedures still acts alright (Note: with very basic procedures, for large projects you still have to use [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html#:~:text=Project%20references%20are%20a%20new,in%20new%20and%20better%20ways.))
 - ~**Infer expected errors** as well as data - unsure if this is useful yet or if it'll make it, but pretty sure it'll be nice to have.~ Skipped this because of it's complexity - it can still be added later.

 ## New router API!

+### ⚠️ Known drawbacks ⚠️

+Router merging with a prefix in the new API will **not** be supported.
+All queries a mutations will lie flat on one big object.

+We might revisit this decision in the future, the reason here is that it **breaks jump-to-definition** (CMD+Clicking from client to server).

 ### §1 Basics